kilowhat/kilowhat.net/_extensions/rich-embeds.md

 The extension will automatically blacklist all URLs that include private range IPs, unless you explicitly whitelist them.
 Consider blacklisting your internal domain names if the server is not isolated.

+### Crawler request timeout

+Value in seconds.
+Integer, 1 or higher.
+The maximum time allowed for the full request lifecycle, from request to complete page download.
+If the request does not complete within that time, the site will be treated as an error and the embed will not render.

+This value is set as the `timeout` value of the Guzzle HTTP library.
+It applies to the opengraph and HTML crawler, the image proxy, the GitHub API client and the Google Drive thumbnail downloader.

+This value does not apply to other requests made by the Google SDK for YouTube and Google Drive, which has its own logic which is currently not configurable through this extension.

+When you use an asynchronous queue, you can set this value to anything you'd like.
+The PHP script usually runs without time limit, it'll just hold your task queue.
+If you have a single queue process, you should probably keep a low value as to not delay other things like emails.

+When you use a synchronous queue, you should set this value below your PHP `max_execution_time` value, so the extension still has time to handle and store the error message after a timeout.
+Since users will be waiting for the response in their browser, it also makes sense to choose a low value for best user experience.

+If your users mostly share links that are hosted in servers from another country, you might need to set the value a bit higher than if every link is local or served through distributed networks.
+The default value of 10 seconds is probably already overkill for most use cases.

+If your users regularly share links to servers that take very long to respond or never respond to bots, consider black-listing the domain name so you don't waste resources just waiting for the timeout.

+In a future version I might add a feature that allows profiling the time requests usually take.
+Let me know if that's something you would find useful.

 ### Rich Embeds for Images

 *This feature is experimental.
 Feedback is welcome!*